paholg/dimensioned-examples/src/no-units.md

             let mut overlaps = false;
 ```

-Note that we have to check moved sphere *i* (*temp*) against all spheres *j*, not just the ones
+Note that we have to check our moved sphere, `temp`, against all spheres `j`, not just the ones
 with higher indices, because we're moving them as we go.
+We also don't care if it overlaps with
+sphere `i` because it *is* sphere `i`.

 ```rust
             for j in 0..n {